For millions of children affected by the drought-driven hunger crisis in the Horn of Africa, time is running out

 Save the Children has a long history of working in these countries, including in the hardest-to-reach places.
-But we need your support to be able to scale up our response, to reach more and more vulnerable families and children – and to save more lives.
+We are right now on the ground and responding in Somalia, Ethiopia and Kenya but need your support to be able to scale up our response, to reach more and more families and children – and to save more lives.
+Please donate today to the Children's Emergency Fund.

 What Is Happening in the Horn of Africa Right Now?

-Seven out of the last eight rainy seasons since 2015 have produced too little rain or no rain at all, leaving families, children and entire communities struggling to survive.
+Seven out of the last eight rainy seasons since 2015 have produced too little rain or no rain at all, leaving families, children and entire communities in the Horn of Africa struggling to survive.

 4 Things You Need to Know About Children in Crisis the Horn of Africa